kunlun-wu/mlms-final/nic-raffaele-kunlun-wu/README.md

 )
 ```

-# 2. Model training files
+# 2. Model training files `training-files`
 - The training files follow the template of `{model}-{selector}.py`
-- The following are not included, PLEASE ASK US IF YOU NEED THEM FOR EVALUATION:
+- The following are not included, **PLEASE ASK US IF YOU NEED THEM FOR EVALUATION**:
     - The parity plots of all KFolds are saved as `{model}-{selector}.png`
     - The best model found using grid search cross validation and KFold are saved as `{model}-{selector}.joblib`
-- `KerasModel.py` is the self-compiled NN model that is compatible with our framework in `KerasRegressor.py`, but it would take days to run and thus we have not completed it
+- `KerasModel.py` is the self-compiled NN model that is compatible with our framework in `KerasRegressor.py`
+    - it would take days to run and thus we have not completed its training

-# 3. Other files
+# 3. Other files `other-files`
 - `feature-label-relationship.py` plots all the features against label for initial relationship investigation
 - `verify-author-regular-learning-apporach.py` investigates generalized performance of the reference paper approach using as much of the paper's original code as possible

+# To test our code:
+- The dataset we used can be found here: [`cluster_N2`](https://github.com/MMLhh/cluster_N2/tree/master)
+- To verify our code, put `main.py`, `{model}-{selector}.py`, and `cluster_N2` under the same directory
+    - for cleanliness of code (clear import section without `os` and `sys` lines) these files are reorganized post training
+    - check file path, auto refactoring of PyCharm might mess with the path.
+- To run our code, run `python {model}-{selector}.py` in **terminal** instead of python console since we had incorporated a progress bar from `joblib`
+    - The progress bar refreshes properly in the terminal
+    - The progress bar being ran in python console will cause swamping
+    - The progress bar does not work for the self-compiled `KerasRegressor.py`
+- The paper that inspired our project can be found here: https://pubs.acs.org/doi/full/10.1021/acscatal.5c01379#_i30